The-Duchess/ruby-irc-framework/README.md

 > setup creates 2 log files

->- ./log which logs messages that trigger Command_manager hooks as well as private messages
+>- ./log which logs messages that are saved on Command_manager hooks as well as private messages
 >- ./errlog which records errors